PyRowMan/pheanstalk-bundle/README.md

 [EvQueue workqueue](http://www.evqueue.net/) clients for Symfony3.

-The Pyrowman\LeezyPheanstalkBundle is a fork from [LeezyPheanstalkBundle](https://github.com/armetiz/LeezyPheanstalkBundle)
+The Pyrowman\PheanstalkBundle is a fork from [LeezyPheanstalkBundle](https://github.com/armetiz/LeezyPheanstalkBundle)

-The Pyrowman\LeezyPheanstalkBundle is a Symfony3 Bundle that provides a [pheanstalk](https://github.com/pyrowman/pheanstalk) integration with the following features:
+The Pyrowman\PheanstalkBundle is a Symfony3 Bundle that provides a [pheanstalk](https://github.com/pyrowman/pheanstalk) integration with the following features:
 * Command Line Interface for manage the queues.
 * An integration to the Symfony3 event system.
-* An integration to the Symfony3 profiler system to monitor your beanstalk server.
+* An integration to the Symfony3 profiler system to monitor your evqueue server.
 * An integration to the Symfony3 logger system.
 * A proxy system to customize the command features.
 * Auto-wiring: `PheanstalkInterface`